-An altsyncram component will be used in this lab, which requires memory that is available only on the device such as the Cyclone III EP3C16F484C6 FPGA.
-All output bits of this lab should be directed to the appropriate pins of the ALTERA DE0 VGA connector.
+An altsyncram IP component will be used in this lab.
+All output bits of this lab should be directed to the appropriate pins of the ALTERA DE10-lite VGA connector.
 Also, a memory initialization file (brom.mif) will be used to initialize the memory values of the ROM.